GardenGroupUO/Organisms/README.md

 The CNA has been implemented using ASAP3 (As Soon As Possible).
 See https://wiki.fysik.dtu.dk/asap for more information about ASAP3.

 All the information about this program is found online at [organisms.readthedocs.io/en/latest/](https://organisms.readthedocs.io/en/latest/).
 It is recommended to read the installation page before using the algorithm ([organisms.readthedocs.io/en/latest/Installation.html](https://organisms.readthedocs.io/en/latest/Installation.html)).
 Note that you can install Organisms through ``pip`` and ``conda``.
-See the instruction about how to do this.
+See the installation instructions on how to do this.

 Have fun!